SaadH-077/TML-Watermark-Forging/README.md

 ```
 build_best.py            # the reproduce script (one command, offline)
-requirements.txt         # pip dependencies (numpy, opencv-python, torch, torchvision, lpips, Pillow)
+requirements.txt         # pip dependencies (numpy, torch, torchvision, lpips, Pillow, ...)
 fetch_data.py            # optional: re-download the full course dataset from Hugging Face
 report/report.pdf        # the report (approach + results); report.tex is the LaTeX source
 HOW_WE_GOT_HERE.md       # readable narrative of the strategy, what worked, and what didn't
 EXPERIMENT_LOG.md        # full experiment & decision log: every submission, number, and lesson
 src/wmforge.py           # core forging library + the WM_1/2/7 encoders/decoders
 src/submit.py            # leaderboard submit + score reader (dry-run by default)
-encoders/                # reference: how each native forge was produced (per-scheme repos + envs)
+encoders/                # how each native forge was produced; afgf_wm3_encode.py is self-contained
-forged_native_masked/    # the 7 native forge outputs (25 PNGs each), inputs to build_best.py
+forged_native_masked/    # the 8 native forge outputs (25 PNGs each), inputs to build_best.py
 data/extracted/          # clean_targets (200) + watermarked_sources/WM_3 (25 carriers)
 ```

 ## Not included (large artifacts)

-To keep the package light we omit the per-scheme model repositories (`*_repo`), all virtual-environments, the full `data/Dataset.zip`, and alternate candidate submissions.
-Only WM_3's carriers are shipped, since that is the only scheme `build_best.py` re-derives at run time; run `python3 fetch_data.py` to download all eight schemes' carriers if you want to re-derive the native forges from scratch with the `encoders/` scripts.
+To keep the package light we omit the per-scheme model repositories (`*_repo`), all virtual-environments, the full `data/Dataset.zip`, alternate candidate submissions, and the AFGF checkpoints (auto-downloaded by `encoders/afgf_wm3_encode.py`).
+All eight native forges are already frozen under `forged_native_masked/`, so `build_best.py` runs offline with just the clean targets.
+Run `python3 fetch_data.py` to download all eight schemes' carriers if you want to re-derive the native forges from scratch with the `encoders/` scripts.

 Start with **`HOW_WE_GOT_HERE.md`** for the narrative, `EXPERIMENT_LOG.md` for the full log, and `report/report.pdf` for the write-up.